whardier/Big-Fat-Happy-Data/source/index.rst

 <http://github.com/whardier/Big-Fat-Happy-Data>`_ and this content is accessable
 as a web page at `http://whardier.github.com/Big-Fat-Happy-Data
 <http://whardier.github.com/Big-Fat-Happy-Data>`_ if you are reading this
-content in another published format.
+content in another published format for some reason.

 Issues
 ------